TeskaLabs/seacat-auth/docs/integrations/elk.md

 title: ElasticSearch + Kibana and TeskaLabs SeaCat Auth Batman
 ---

-# ElasticSearch + Kibana and TeskaLabs SeaCat Auth Batman
+# ElasticSearch + Kibana and Seacat Batman

 This is a guide to configuring SeaCat Auth as a proxy to [Kibana](https://www.elastic.co/kibana/) users and roles.
 As Kibana is not OAuth-compatible and supports only Basic Authentication,